 When following the latest trends and successful companies we often look to the icons.

 The Coca-Cola(TM) Company like most, was flat through the onset of the latest economic times.

 But the company has recently been bubbling, having firmly embraced the power of focused Industrial Design influencing brand building and sales.
-When David Butler first started at Coca-Cola(TM), he changed the company’s perspective on design with a letter to his peers entitled, “Designing on Purpose.”
+When David Butler first started at Coca-Cola(TM) he looked to change the company’s perspective on Design submitting a letter to his peers entitled, “Designing on Purpose.”
 He expressed, “you can create value for the business through design.”